 As a joint honours student, you will benefit from skills development and assessment methods from both subjects.
 Mostly, each subject is taught separately, but you will find uniting themes.

-You will have advanced understanding of a range of analytical techniques and approaches, providing an excellent foundation for further specialist training or a career.
+As a graduate, you will have an advanced understanding of a range of analytical techniques and approaches.
+This will provide you with an excellent foundation for further specialist training or a career.

 You can apply until:

 Always verify the dates on the programme website.

 You can choose to do this programme part-time or full-time.Full-time

 Minimum required score:

 The TOEFL iBT ® measures your English-language abilities in an academic setting.
 The test has four sections (reading, listening, speaking, and writing), each with a score range of 0-30, for a total score range of 0-120.